cjoakim/azure-cosmos-demo22/presentation/presentation.md

 #### CQRS - Command and Query Responsibility Segregation

 - [What is the CQRS pattern?](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)
-- A pattern that separates read and update operations for a data store.
+- A pattern that separates read and update operations for a data store
 - Using CQRS is useful to identify your database operations
-- Give names to your operations/queries, such as q1, q2, etc
+- **Give names to your operations/queries, such as q1, q2, etc**

 #### Don't Start Here - with what your Current Data Looks Like